 This policy recognises that all members of the school community have a role to play in effectively promoting equality and tolerance at Little Heath.
-This policy must also form part of the induction process for all new staff and be available to all parents of the school.

 For guidance on the school's practice and procedures, please refer to the appendices.

 Associated Documents